 How Often Should I Change my Electric Toothbrush Head?

 We’ll keep this nice and short.
-You should switch your electric toothbrush head every 3-4 months—same as a manual toothbrush.
+You should switch your electric toothbrush head every 2-3 months (before your bristles flare and splay too much).
 It’s going through the same process as a regular toothbrush, and therefore should follow the same rule.
 Keep your dentist and your teeth happy by using a clean toothbrush!

-BRUUSH TIP: Set a recurring reminder in your calendar so you never forget to switch your brush head.
-And if you’re using a Bruush toothbrush, subscribe for your brush head refill plan and get fresh replacements sent straight to your door.
+BRÜUSH TIP: Set a recurring reminder in your calendar so you never forget to switch your brush head.
+And if you’re using a Brüush toothbrush, subscribe for your brush head refill plan and get fresh replacements sent straight to your door.
+We'll send you an email reminder to change your brush head every two months.

 How does our Refill Plan work?
 You can either go for a one-time purchase with 3 new brush heads, or subscribe and save 25% every 6 months on your shipment.